MikeWooster/api-client/README.md

    status codes into the relevant exceptions.
 Users can customize the exceptions raised by overriding this method.

+* `get_request_timeout() -> float`

+   By default, all requests have been set to have a default timeout of 10.0 s.
+This is to avoid the request waiting forever for a response, and is recommended to always be set to a value in production applications.
+It is however possible to override this method to return the timeout required by your application.

 ## Authentication Methods
 Authentication methods provide a way in which you can customize the client with various authentication schemes through dependency injection,